 有子曰：「信近於義，言可復也。恭近於禮，遠恥辱也。因不失其親，亦可宗也。」 Youzi said: “If your commitments conform to what is right, you will be able to keep your word.
-If your manners conform to the rites, you will be able to avoid shame and disgrace.
+If your manners conform to ritual, you will be able to avoid shame and disgrace.
 Only if you associate with reliable people will you be successful.”

 Making rash promises that you have no hope or intention of fulfilling is a sure way of eroding the trust that people have in you.
 You might be able to get away with it for a while through sheer force of personality or verbal dexterity, but eventually the chickens will come home to roost and your credibility will be destroyed.
 Continue reading Leadership Lessons from Confucius: rash promises→

-有子曰：「禮之用，和為貴。先王之道，斯為美，小大由之，有所不行，知和而和，不以禮節之，亦不可行也。」 Youzi said: “When practicing the rites, harmony matters most.
+有子曰：「禮之用，和為貴。先王之道，斯為美，小大由之，有所不行，知和而和，不以禮節之，亦不可行也。」 Youzi said: “When practicing ritual, harmony matters most.
 This is what made the way of the ancient kings so admirable and inspired their every action, no matter how great or small.
-But they also knew where to draw the line: seeking harmony for its own sake without it being regulated by the rites won’t work.”
+But they also knew where to draw the line: seeking harmony for its own sake without it being regulated by ritual won’t work.”
 (1)

 Promoting a strong esprit de corps is a key responsibility of a leader.
 Without high levels of cooperation between individuals and departments, silos can quickly appear in an organization and rivalries between different groups can lead to unnecessary inefficiencies and even conflicts.